themanyone/whisper_dictation/README.md

 ```
 Transcript → semantic matcher → matched? → run tool (fast path)
+                              → no match, wake word? → LLM proposes command → approved? → save & run
-                              → no match, in agent mode? → LLM with tool calling
+                              → no match, agent mode? → LLM with tool calling
-                              → no match, in dictation mode? → write text
+                              → no match, dictation mode? → write text
 ```

+The **agent learning** path is unique: say "Computer, record a 30 second video" and the LLM generates a shell command, asks for voice confirmation, then saves it as a new command.
+Next time you say it, the semantic matcher catches it directly — no LLM round trip.
+Commands persist across restarts via `~/.config/whisper_dictation/custom_commands.json`.

 This gives you the speed of a voice keyboard for everyday use and the power of an AI assistant when you need it — all without switching modes manually.